X

 Here are some ideas for navigating grandparenthood to help your grandchildren have fun and be safe.

 Encourage the Cookie Monster: Baking with your grandchildren is pure fun.
-Buy or unearth some simple cookie cutters and choose some sprinkles to decorate with.
+Buy some simple cookie cutters and choose some sprinkles to decorate with.
 Let the kids choose the colors and the flavors.
 Don’t be surprised if they love playing with the whisk as much as they enjoy eating the cookies.

 Be sure to follow all safety measures when baking or cooking alongside a little loved one.
 Remember these tips to tame that kitchen flame.